ygauthie/cs171-project-armed-conflicts/Proposal/Updated Feature List.md

 * Conflict locations as circles (two sizes, depending on conflict intensity)

+* Mouseover function to display countries involved in conflict

-* Filtered according to events and filters from other elements/sections
+* Map filtered according to events and filters from other elements/sections

 ###Temporal plots

-* Number of conflics over time (curve or area plot)
+* Curve or area plot showing number of conflics over time

-* Timeline showing conflict durations (gantt-like)
+* Gantt-like timeline showing conflict durations over time.

 * Brushable area for period filter